 “Hold the High Ground” sort of typifies the mix of pop-sounding vocals with a “psychedelic” interlude and a spoken versus by Jim Bunnell.
 This was "all InRhodes" musically.
 At the very end Jim Odom goes off the deep end with a falsetto part.
 A lot of Holmes/Bunnell lyrics are well worth listening to carefully.

 “Lookin Around” is the quintessential InRhodes song.
 Has a recurring organ riff (the famous Farfisa sound) and four-part harmonies over a bouncy, pop tune and lyric.
 Good time feeling unless you listen to the lyrics about being confused in relationships – "am I in love?", not wanting to be “tied down” but not wanting to be alone – typical teen angst music!
 That’s the tune we played on Pat Boone’s show and probably at 90% of the gigs we ever played.
+There are a couple of different versions of the song.

 “Marjorie” was a song we recorded several times in different styles.
 These versions feature the typical complex harmonies of Jim Bunnell, Jim Odom and me plus we played all the instruments (really nice flute work by Faulkner).
 The "chimes" version was recorded at Wally Heider Studios on Fairfax.
 Towards the end you’ll hear some chimes come in – your’s truly playing.
 Heider’s studio in those days was pretty small and because you have to hit chimes pretty hard to get a full tone, I had to be in a separate recording “room” (think closet).
 Problem was they couldn’t get the headphones loud enough for me to hear the band over the chimes, so Wally (Holmes) had to direct me through a little window to be able to play along in synch.